dharFr/capt/tutorial.md

         view.render()

-And now we need to add this to the start of the NotesController spec, so that the specs pass:
+And now we need to add this to the start of the NotesRouter spec, so that the specs pass:

     beforeEach ->
       window.Notes = new NoteCollection